 Once you’ve “babbled” on and said what you need to say, you can work on making your points in fewer words.
 You can remove repetition and just focus on the message that you want to get across.

-Next month marks the launch of another excellent project for future novelists, Nanowrimo.
+Next month there is another excellent project for future novelists, Nanowrimo.
 The aim of the project is to write a 50,000 word novel in 30 days.
 This year, it is taking place in November.
-2008 saw over 100,000 entries with over 15,000 making the actual 50,000 word limit necessary.
+There are often over 100,000 entries with over 15,000 making the actual 50,000 word limit necessary.
 Nanowrimo is unique because its focus is more on quantity than quality.
 That’s right; quality comes last.
 Like many of the points here, Nanowrimo is based around actually getting the words out there rather than stressing about the small stuff.

 Sure, it’s important to focus on structure and details now and then, but you can only do so much in your head until you actually have to put pen to paper or fingers to keyboard.